fextpkg/cli/docs/cmd/cli.md

-The Fext currently does not support all commands for now, but it will certainly support in the future.
-But, base functional of course Fext provides.
+The Fext does not support all commands that PIP provides for now, but will be in the future.

 #### Available commands for now:
 * [install](#install) (Install a packages)